Skip navigation

 AED=anti-epileptic drug.

-Lacosamide demonstrated consistent responder rates
+Lacosamide demonstrated consistent responder rates in partial-onset seizures

 Significant efficacy demonstrated in the 400 mg/day dosage group1